anbreww/robopoly-linux/README.md

 or
     sudo apt-get install texlive-full

-## Important note
+## What's included:
-Caméra Linéaire is currently *NOT SUPPORTED*, as the assembler file does not build with avrasm.
+- Complete LaTeX source for documentation
+- Robopoly libraries which compile with avr-gcc
+- Pygaload script for downloading to flash
+- Example project with working Makefile

 ## Current TODO :

-- include Pygaload script
-- include a default Makefile and example project
 - add some documentation on tools to install

 ### Later :